Wishing on The Hellmouth

 Thinking about the Templars caused a frown to furrow her brow, because it brought her brother-in-law and sister to mind.
 Try as she might, she had never understood why Sibylla chose Guy of Lusignan after William died.
 Her sister had fallen in love with the overbearing, loud and arrogant man who wanted the crown on his head, the sooner the better.
 Sibylla's blindness to Guy's hunger for power worried her.

 A young servant woman entered the room on silent feet, yet the young woman turned from the open window.
 It was a usual occurrence with the youngest member of the royal family.
-Princess Isabella hadn't inherited her older siblings height, instead taking after her mother, the former king's second wife; her eyes were a strange hazel that turned a startling green when her emotions overtook her and her hair held a kiss of the sun within its depths.
-Were it not for her proud bearing and a few minor features that she shared with her siblings, doubts would have abounded as to her paternity.
+Princess Isabella hadn't inherited her older siblings height, instead taking after her mother, the former king's second wife; her eyes were a strange hazel, which turned a startling green when her emotions overtook her and her hair held a kiss of the sun within its depths.
+Were it not for her proud bearing and a few minor features she shared with her siblings, doubts would have abounded as to her paternity.

-She rivaled her brother in her fervor for maintaining the peace, and went out of her way to ensure that it remained intact, regardless of what her brother-in-law and his lackeys wanted.
-She promised herself that she would keep her family and Jerusalem safe from those who intended them harm.
+She rivaled her brother in her fervor for maintaining the peace, and went out of her way to ensure it remained intact, regardless of what her brother-in-law and his lackeys wanted.
+She promised she would keep her family and Jerusalem safe from those who intended them harm.
 Although being a woman, and the dangerous nature of the work, it forced her to use stealth and intelligence where others used force and hard, cold steel.